securitybunker/databunker/BUILD.md

 It will generate "paranoidguy/databunker" container.

-Other usefull commands for working with docker:
+Other usefull commands for working with containers:

 ```
 docker rm dbunker